A list of only REAL male strippers who have received international claim and recognition.

 London started his stripping career with the ‘Florida Suncoast Calendar Men’.
 A respected an well known male strip show in southern US.

-In the peak of his male stripping London featured in films “Mortal Combat”, “Thunder in Paradise”, “Sea Quest” and “Boys will be Boys”.
+In the peak of his male stripping London featured in films “Mortal Kombat”, “Thunder in Paradise”, “Sea Quest” and “Boys will be Boys”.
 He has also appeared on ABC’s “To Tell The Truth” and TMZ.

 London was also the creator and founder of Las Vegas’s “Men of Steele”, his own vision of a modern male strip show to rival the giants of the industry.
 Since founding Men of Steele, he sold the show and now is the manager of the “King’s of Hustler” male revue in Las Vegas.